dwavesystems/dwave-ocean-sdk/docs/overview/sapi.rst

      # Snipped for brevity

-2. **Optionally**, run the :code:`dwave sample --random-problem` command to submit a random problem to your configured solver (the output shown below is illustrative only).
+2. **Optionally**, run the :code:`dwave sample --random-problem` command to submit a random problem to a remote solver (the output shown below is illustrative only).

 .. code-block:: bash